- Infographics for Loadshedding

 - Make sure that the backup batteries in your electrically operated gates, garage doors and security systems are in good condition to last through periods of load shedding.

 - Keep temporary lighting readily available, e.g. battery-powered torches, gas lamps and candles.
 Make sure you put these items in places where they will be easy to find in the dark.
+Modern LED lamps and torches are recommended as they are bright, long lasting and avoid the fire hazard of gas lamps and candles.

 - Keep battery-operated equipment charged (e.g. cell phones, torches, laptops, tablets, radios).